Broomspun/MEANTodo/README.md

 ## Development server

-Run `npm start` for a dev server.
+Before running,  please run `ng build --aot` to create dist for `client` Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
-The app will automatically reload if you change any of the source files.